Most Popular Sports in China

 The weather and the dense population make running quite a challenge in China.
 The government of China always encourages people to take part in sports.

-China’s performance in running in the Olympics is very impressive.
+China’s performance in the Olympics in the running is very impressive.
 They have won 11 gold medals so far.
 However, China’s performance in the running event has declined in recent years compared to its previous records.

 8. Yoga

-Yoga is a form of exercise that is very popular in China.
-Yoga has been in practice in China since ancient times, but the modern version of yoga started in the 1980s.
-During this time, the first yoga teacher training program was established in China.
+Yoga is a very popular form of exercise in China.
+Although it has been practiced in China since ancient times, the modern version of yoga started in the 1980s, during which time the first yoga teacher training program was established in China.

 9. Snooker